DreamLight Constellation 2.3.0 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 Download & Installation

-- Download DreamLight Constellation (download includes DLI_SNUB-Launcher) by right clicking on the link below and selecting Download Linked File from the pop-up menu.
+- Download DreamLight Constellation (download includes DLI_SNUB-Launcher) by clicking or right clicking on the link below and selecting Save Link As… from the pop-up menu.

-- Drag the DreamLight Constellation application file (& DLI_SNUB-Launcher if desired) from the unzipped folder to your LightWave 3D applications folder where Layout and Modeler are found:
+- Drag the DreamLight Constellation app or exe file (& DLI_SNUB-Launcher if desired) from the unzipped folder to your LightWave 3D applications folder where Layout and Modeler are found:

-C:\Program Files\NewTek\LightWave_2015.2on Windows.
+C:\Program Files\NewTek\LightWave_2015.3on Windows.
 Enter an administrator’s username and password if prompted.
 You may then create an alias/shortcut to place on your desktop if desired.
-While DreamLight Constellation & DLI_SNUB-Launcher can actually be run from anywhere, they will automatically locate the default settings from Layout’s config file more easily when run from the LightWave3D folder.
+While DreamLight Constellation & DLI_SNUB-Launcher can actually be run from anywhere, they will automatically locate the default settings from LightWave 3D Layout’s config file more easily when run from the LightWave 3D folder.
+[NOTE: Depending on your application security settings you may need to right-click and select Open to launch it on Mac OS X the first time or click Run on the window that opens on Windows.
+Only run downloads that came directly from DreamLight.com.]

 If you ever wish to uninstall the apps, simply drag the DreamLight Constellation and/or DLI_SNUB-Launcher application file(s) to the trash.

-Now that it’s installed proceed to the Quick Start Tutorials to learn how to use them to render.
+Now that DreamLight Constellation is installed proceed to the Quick Start Tutorials to learn how to use it to render.

 For additional information about DLI_SNUB-Launcher please see the DLI_SNUB-Launcher manual.